ksjoshi88/Kivotal/README.md

 # Kivotal

+Kivotal is a project-tracking application developed using ruby on rails.

-To run the application on your development machine, you must have ruby installed.
+To run the application on your development machine, you must have rails environment setup.
+No need to install any database as a sqllite instance is present in the application itself.

-First clone/download the project from here.
+First clone/download the projectfrom here.

-Assuming you have Rails environment set up on your machine, go to the project directory in console (Kivotal) and run these commands:
+Go to the project directory in console (Kivotal) and run these commands:

 rake db:migrate
 rake db:seed

 The above commands will create enough data for you to be able to explore/test the application.
 Next run:

 rails s

-And start browsing the applicatio through url:  localhost:3000
+You can start browsing the application through url:  localhost:3000

 The application has two major user roles: Manager and Developer

-For manager role use following login credentials:
+For manager role use the following login credentials:

 email:     manager@kivotal.com
 password:  Kivotal1

-For developer role use:
+And for developer role:

 email:    developer@kivotal.com
 password: Kivotal1